 HBC - or The Hudson's Bay Company - is one of Canada's largest retail groups, as well as North America's oldest company, tracing its roots as far back as 1670.
 Yet despite its unrivalled heritage in Canada and a well-established lead in upscale apparel, HBC wrestled with exactly the same challenges experienced in the US by Sears and JC Penney - fierce competition from mass-discounters such as Walmart and more recently from online giant Amazon.
 Since 2008 though the group has made a strong recovery under new owner NRDC Private Equity, whose principal Richard Baker became governor & CEO.
 Baker sold off mass-market chain Zellers - the ill-fated buyer was US discounter Target - and acquired high-end US store Saks Fifth Avenue to focus more directly on better-off customers.
-It took its first steps into Europe in 2015 with the acquisition of Germany's Galeria Kaufhof and has vowed to expand its presence dramatically in that region in 2017.
-The first outlets opened in the Netherlands in 2017.
-The following year, Kaufhof merged with main German rival Karstadt.
+It took its first steps into Europe in 2015 with the acquisition of Germany's Galeria Kaufhof and has vowed to expand its presence dramatically in that region over the next couple of years, not least through a joint venture with main German rival Karstadt.
 Yet progress in Europe was disappointing, and HBC pulled out altogether in 2019, selling its 50% stake to Karstadt.
 HBC also divested its weaker US chain Lord & Taylor.
 In early 2020, HBC's chairman Richard Baker succeeded in taking the group private once again at a valuation of around US$1.5bn.
 His timing couldn't have been better: the Coronavirus scandal soon afterwards forced the temporary closure of all non-essential retailers.
 The group currently comprises around 89 Hudson's Bay stores in Canada and 167 Saks 5th Avenue and Saks Off 5th outlets in the US, as well as stakes in several real estate joint ventures.
 For its last reported financial year to Jan 2019, HBC reported revenues of C$9.4bn and a net loss of C$542m.
 Richard Baker took back the role of CEO once again following the buyback.

 Which agencies handle advertising for HBC?
 Find out more from Adbrands Account Assignments